pythonindia/inpycon-blog/content/blog/2021/cfp-extension.md

 Slug: cfp-extension
 Summary: PyCon India 2021 call for proposal is being extended till May 22 due to the circumstances.

-We hope this announcement finds you and your family health and safe.
+We hope this announcement finds you and your family healthy and safe.

-PyCon India 2021 call for proposals (CFP) has received amazing talks and workshops from the global Python community.
-The deadline for the CFP was May 7th, 2021.
+The deadline for PyCon India 2021 call for proposals (CFP) was May 7th, 2021.
+We have received amazing talks and workshops from the global Python community, even in such turbulent time.

 We understand this is a challenging time for everyone, and some people might not have enough time to complete their proposals in time.
 So, we have decided to extend our CFP deadline for talks until **May 22nd, 23:59 UTC+5:30**.
 If you were worried you would not be able to submit your proposal on time, you now have **15 more days** to do it now.